nerabits/Surge-Manual/policy/parameters.md

 #### hybrid (Boolean, iOS Only, Default: off)

-Setup the connection with cellular data and Wi-Fi simultaneously, then use the faster link.
+Set up the connection with cellular data and Wi-Fi simultaneously, then use the faster link.

 #### tfo (Boolean, Default: off)